ashutoshbw/headless-calendar/README.md

     <h3>How to get day or month names in other languages?</h3>
   </summary>

-You have to set the locale.
-For example if you want get the day and month names in Bangla, you can do it like below:
+You have to set the locale as a string.
+For example if you want to get the day and month names in Bengali, you can do it like below:

 ```js
 Calendar.ofMonth(2024, 2, { locale: 'bn' });
 ```

+Localization support is made using JavaScript `Intl` API.
+For more info on locale see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument).

 </details>